garrettkyle/docker/README.md

 To view Grafana webui, navigate to http://127.0.0.1:3000

 - If you run into issues with docker not letting you kill containers, run the command `aa-remove-unknown` to prevent linux apparmor from messing with it
+- From reading the config files baked into the docker compose for Loki, Loki out of the box is only configured to monitor `/var/logs` and metrics from the underlying docker host

+ok so that is loki up and running, how to actually tie it into stuff though?  getting container performance metrics and logs and scraping them

+does loki have a volume configured it dumps into? not in the compose file it doesn't

+I suppose I could set up a new docker container outside of the docker compose for loki, attach it to the same network bridge though so they can communicate, but then i need a way the container will expose it's logs.  needs to be a docker volume so the net new container will have a docker volume for it's logs that are mapped to the underlying docker host somwehere and then you change that promtail config.yml file